-Empathy drives better financial performance
+Empathy drives better customer experience and financial performance

 Consumer distress—personal as well as financial—is likely to rise rather than abate this year.
 Leading banks are rising to the challenge of supporting their customers with empathy during these challenging times.
 Yet they are also keenly aware that they need to do this in a manner that scales.